 The image was made with a panoramic bracket set on a steady tripod.
 That was the best tool to shoot twelve vertical images from left to right to make this long view.
 They were later stitched together in the studio computer to make into one, and I love digital photography for it.

 Two GG1 electric locomotives sitting nearby as a part of the museum were photographed after working this train from a few angles.
 That was about all I could take of the cold and walking in fourteen inches of snow.
 I couldn’t feel my feet any longer at that point, so it was time to quit but I’d pretty well covered everything.
 I’m still satisfied with this unusual shot of an old train in the snow.
 This image is a little weird and a little wonderful at the same time, but always pretty and interesting to me.
 It’s one of the few pieces of my own work hanging in my house.

 Other Pictures Taken Here

 I photographed a small array of things in the snow here.
 First, Deadline #14107 is a front view of this train, an interesting head-on look at that FL-9 diesel locomotive by the nose.
 The image has its own story too.
 You can decide for yourself if it’s haunted or not, and if I really should have called this place Spook Junction.

 One of two GG1 electrics sitting nearby can be seen in two other panoramas called Snowbound GG1 #14095 and Sidetracked #14068.
 I was very nearly frostbitten and couldn’t get to the other one to make a trifecta.
 Further, if steam engines are your thing, I’ve got them aplenty in the Railroads gallery to enjoy.
 It’s a nice collection of possible railroad decor pieces for you to look over.

 Location: Cooperstown Junction, Ostego County, New York.
-Panoramic photo and text © Andrew Dierks.
+Panoramic picture and story © Andrew Dierks.